How To Change Your Brain Chemistry Happiness and Brain Chemical Imbalance

 The Research of Brain Chemistry Happiness

 So new research is showing us that our brain chemistry happiness does impact how we think, and how we feel, but how we think and how we feel changes our brain chemistry.
 This gives us more power and more influence over our lives to make them happier and healthier.
 So new imaging technology has changed our understanding of how our brain works.
+And new research in the field of neuroplasticity has shown us that our brains they don't even stop laying down the hardware until we're 25, but they can continue to change and grow and develop our entire lives.
+And this is called neuroplasticity, meaning that our brain is moldable and shapeable and changeable throughout our entire life.

 It's really inspiring to see how much our brain Chemistry happiness can change and this applies as well to people with anxiety or depression or other difficulties, that thanks to our brain's ability to grow change and adapt throughout our life, we can improve our brain functioning and abilities in really dramatic ways.